ahmetiaggelos/ahmetiaggelos/README.md

 ## Hi, I'm Aggelos

-Software engineer at Advisable, building custom ecommerce platforms — the corner of the web where every client has a different edge case and "just install the plugin" is never the answer.
+Software engineer at Advisable, building custom ecommerce platforms.Every client is a different edge case,e and "just install the plugin" is never the answer.

 ### What I do